sderosiaux/golb/src/pages/2018-08-15-never-commit-too-early/index.md

 The `F[_]` will be provided by the "super-stacked-type" later.

 Note the usage of `ApplicativeAsk` and `MonadState`: they are typeclasses only (representing `Reader` and `State`).
 They only impose `F[_]` to have some features, no matter its form: we only need this, nothing more.
-That's exactly where the power of typeclasses come from.
+That's exactly where the power of typeclasses comes from.

 ## Typeclasses all the way down